Champagne27/CMPG-323-Project-2-34683259/README.md

 ## Branching Strategies to be Used
 ![branching](https://github.com/Champagne27/CMPG-323-Project-2-34683259/blob/Develop/branching.png)
+We follow a feature branching strategy to manage code changes effectively.
+This strategy allows for parallel development while maintaining code quality and minimizing conflicts.
 ### Branch Types
 ### Main Branch
 - The `main` branch contains the production-ready code.
 All changes to this branch are thoroughly tested and reviewed.